capillariesio/capillaries/doc/qna.md

 Q. Is there a limit on the number of nodes, runs, and indexes?

 A. The number of nodes in the script and runs performed for a keyspace are virtually unlimited.
-But keep in mind that each run-node pair creates a separate [table](glossary.md#table) in Cassandra (if an index is created, account for an extra table for each run-node-index triad), and Cassandra does not scale well when the number of tables in a keyspace exceeds a couple of hundred.
+But keep in mind that each run-node pair creates a separate [table](glossary.md#table) in Cassandra (if an index is created, account for an extra table for each run-node-index triad), and Cassandra does not scale well when the number of tables in a keyspace exceeds a couple of hundreds.

 ## NULL support